hubplanner/API/Sections/project.md

 A successful create will return a `201` Ok response status from the server.

+Note: Budgets rate is not supported to change through the API and will be possible to change in V2

 ## Update a Project
 Update an existing project.
 ```